enzk0/obsidian-notes/3rd Year 2nd Sem/3rd 2nd/CSCC 22/2 - Verification and Validation.md

 ---
 > [!TERM] Software Verification and Validation (V&V)
 > - a technical discipline of systems engineering.
-> - parallel with software development, *not* at the end of development
+> - done in parallel with software development, *not* at the end of development
 >

 _"a systems engineering process employing a rigorous methodology for evaluating the correctness and quality of software product through the software life cycle."_